-- completed the tenth grade with a high school unweighted grade point average of 3.0 or above, orAmended 07-23-91 and 07-01- - be in an exceptional student education program with an individual education plan which indicates the ability for advanced studies (i.e. "gifted program" and International Baccalaureate Program).
-Amended 07-01-04 - 3.
-Students seeking dual enrollment in mathematics, English, or technical education classes shall present evidence of successful completion of the relevant section of the entry level examination for placement given by the school, college, or university at which the student is seeking enrollment.
+- completed the tenth grade with a high school unweighted grade point average of 3.0 or above, or Amended 07-23-91 and 07-01-06 - be in an exceptional student education program with an individual education plan which indicates the ability for advanced studies (i.e. "gifted program" and International Baccalaureate Program).
+Amended 07-01-04 - Students seeking dual enrollment shall present evidence of successful completion of the relevant section of the entry level examination for placement given by the school, college, or university at which the student is seeking enrollment.